 Photo from Asahi

 On 27th November, HM Emperor Akihito, HM Empress Michiko, HIH Crown Prince Naruhito and HIH Crown Princess Masako attended the welcoming ceremony for HRH Grand Duke Henri as the State Guest and HRH Princess Alexandra of Luxembourg took place at the East Garden of Imperial Palace.

-At the evening, Their Majesties held the Imperial Banquet for the President and the First Lady at Imperial Palace.
+At the evening, Their Majesties held the Imperial Banquet for them at Imperial Palace.

 Text from Imperial Household Agency

-I would now like to propose a toast to the good health of Your Excellencies, and to the happiness of the people of Singapore.
+I would now like to propose a toast to the good health of Your Royal Highness the Grand Duke, and to the happiness of the people of Luxembourg.